 Our mission is to bring economic development to the monarchs’ Mexican neighbors.
-There is a lot of funding for the conservation the monarch migration, but most of it disappears before it reaches the impoverished people who live next to the Monarch Butterfly Biosphere Reserve.
+There is a lot of funding for the conservation the monarch migration, but very little of it reaches the impoverished people who live next to the Monarch Butterfly Biosphere Reserve.
 Many resort to illegal logging to get by.
 Cutting trees destroys the protective canopy that draws the monarchs to these cool, moist forests in the first place, putting the monarch migration at risk.

 In response, we have started two projects aimed at creating more economic inclusion and benefits for local communities.
 One is our hotel and ecotourism service, JM Butterfly B&B. The other is The Butterflies and Their People Project, our non-profit for forest conservation.
 When you take a butterfly tour with us, your payment does more than provide a job for local people for one day: your support allows us to provide fairly-compensated employment for many more people throughout the year.

 Our Ecotourism Business

 Traditionally outside operators took tourists to see Mexico’s butterfly sanctuaries on day trips.
 This organizational structure offers minimal benefits to the rural communities that surround the Monarch Butterfly Biosphere Reserve.
 Our village, Macheros, is located at the entry of the Cerro Pelón sanctuary, the site where citizen scientists first encountered the monarch colonies in 1975.
 But forty years after this discovery, the village still lacked phone service, internet access and tourism infrastructure.